 ** You are responsible for communicating with your lawyer, checking your individual court's website, or calling the clerk's office for more direction; however I will update this information as often as possible.

 Due to the vastly different standards for each court throughout Tidewater, each court's individual order must be carefully analyzed to determine whether certain cases are being heard; I can no longer enumerate the provisions on this page.

-In light of the Governor's quarantine and the State and Federal Declarations of Emergency, we are keeping our office open for "virtual" meetings until the quarantine is lifted.
+In light of the Governor's quarantine and the State and Federal Declarations of Emergency, we now available by telephone, video conference, and limited in-person meetings.
 The health, safety, and well-being of our clients and staff is of highest concern.

 If you need any legal assistance, please call me directly at (757) 687-3657.